-27. The author would like to edit sentence 12 (reproduced below).
+27. The author would like to move or delete sentence 12 (reproduced below).

 The murder rate in Cali, Colombia, however, is consistently higher than in other cities, with about 60 per 100,000 people.

 Which choice most effectively improves the coherence of the paragraph?